-These ideas are ways to start planning effectively.
-You might use these as evidence of planning skills in a written application if you haven’t been involved in larger projects.
-Either way, you’re likely to be asked about how you organise yourself at interview, so these are useful things to do!
+These ideas are ways to start planning effectively, and useful things to do!
+You might use these as evidence of planning skills in a written application if you haven’t been involved in larger projects, and you are likely to talk about how you organise yourself at interview.

 Set time aside to plan when starting a major activity.

 Define responsibilities early when starting a collaborative task.

 Research different methods and tools available, and consider which suit you best.
 For example…

 Use a diary or calendar and use Outlook's Scheduling Assistant or Doodle polls to coordinate your diary with others.